 Andrew has always loved mentoring, teaching and sharing knowledge, especially about packets, but SEC503 is about much more.
 He enjoys working on developing critical thinking and analysis skills that help in almost all areas of security and IT.

-Andrew is the founder and principal consultant at A4 InfoSec, an independent consulting firm with services focusing on monitoring, detection, and incident response, as well as a SANS Certified Instructor and course contributor for SEC503: Network Monitoring and Threat Detection In-Depth.
+Andrew is the founder and principal consultant at A4 InfoSec, an independent consulting firm with services focusing on monitoring, detection, and incident response, as well as a SANS Senior Instructor and course contributor for SEC503: Network Monitoring and Threat Detection In-Depth.

 Andrew has earned a number of certifications, including GSE, GCIH, GCIA, GSNA, GCFA, GPEN, GAWN, GXPN, GREM, GMOB, GNFA, GSEC, GMON, GCUX, GCDA, GPYC, GRID, and CISSP.